vnyennhi/docker-kafka-cassandra-faker-api/faker_api/README-tut4.md

 ```
 USE kafkapipeline;
-CREATE TABLE IF NOT EXISTS kafkapipeline.fakerdata (
+CREATE TABLE IF NOT EXISTS fakerdata (
   name TEXT,
   address TEXT,
   year INT,